fooock/detect-experimental-and-beta-code/README.md

 found in [this repo](https://gist.github.com/rxaviers/7360908) a complete list.
 For the detected `@Experimental` annotations the :boom: icon is used, and for the `@Beta` annotation the :fire: icon is used.

+## Credits
+To create the gifs for this readme I used the online service from [cloudconvert](https://cloudconvert.com/webm-to-gif).
+For the video record I use the [Icecream apps screen recorder](https://icecreamapps.com/Screen-Recorder/) application.
+Thanks!

 ## License
 ```